beach

 In Dirven's seminars, we would read and discuss all the seminal papers of Cognitive Linguistics at that time.
 Besides that, I was one of the first to read drafts of Lakoff's "Women, Fire, and Dangerous Things", long before it appeared as a book.
 In one of the seminars, I researched and wrote a paper on the concepts "trajector" and "landmark" in Cognitive Linguistics.
 Later, this came in handy when I started to criticize the field: the notions are based mainly on the well-known figure/ground distinction, which is insufficient to explain some of the phenomena I later worked on.

 Of course, especially as a computational linguist, I had also become familiar with the Chomskyan view of cognitive linguistics, and later worked rather in the Jackendoffian and Bierwischian tradition.
-Most importantly, still being a student, I had collaborated with Ewald Lang (translator of Chomsky's "Aspects..." into German, and afterwards director of the center of linguistics (ZAS), Berlin).
+Most importantly, still being a student, I had collaborated with Ewald Lang (translator of Chomsky's "Aspects..." into German, and later director of the center of linguistics (ZAS), Berlin).
 I had implemented his theory (resulting in a system named OSKAR), and had co-written a paper and a book (see Lang/Carstensen/Simmons 1991) on this successful collaboration.
 I have always benefitted from this crash course on crystal clear scientific writing.

 Language technology: Natural language systems